liukewia/Solving-TSP-VRP/README.md

 A MATLAB Implementation of Heuristic Algorithms to Traveling Salesman Problem and Vehicle Routing Problems.

 # Calculation Objective
-Minimum travel distance of all vehicles in each route planning.
+Minimum travel distance of all vehicles in each time of route planning.
 The objective can be something else other than distance if one wish.

 # Environment
 * MATLAB